unixcarbide/collabdemo/README.md

 # Hands-On Session covering git and GitHub

-Github has lot to offer Machinsts.
+Github has lots to offer Machinsts.
 From software/firmware source code, to 3d files and engineering materials, GitHub is a vast universe of resources.
 GitHub is even a platform to publish and collaborate on your own work, professionally and personally.

 Even if you're not interested in coding, knowing the basics of git use opens up a giant world of resources!